Cabinet of Matija Nenadović

 The cabinet of Matija Nenadović was formed on 27 August 1805.
 It was the first government of Serbia.
 It held office until April 1807, when it was replaced by the cabinet of Mladen Milovanović.

 Timeline

-Following the slaughter of the Knezes in 1804, a group of leading Serbs decided to begin an uprising against dahijas; they soon after elected Đorđe Petrović, a merchant better known as Karađorđe, as their leader.
-His forces assumed control of Požarevac, Šabac, Smederevo, and Belgrade, after which they held Austrian-mediated negotiations with the Ottomans in order to secure autonomy for the Serbs.
-The negotiations broke down in 1805, after which the Battle of Ivankovac occurred, in which the Serb forces were defeated.
-Dukes Jakov Nenadović, Matija Nenadović, Milan Obrenović, and Sima Marković, with the assistance of Adam Jerzy Czartoryski, the minister of foreign affairs of the Russian Empire, proposed the creation of a government in order to limit Karađorđe's powers.
+Following the "Slaughter of the Knezes" in 1804, a group of leading Serbs decided to begin an uprising against dahijas; they soon after elected Karađorđe as their leader, and the Serb rebels managed to liberate areas in the Belgrade Pashalik and sought autonomy from the Porte, but this broke down with the Battle of Ivankovac in 1805 and general uprising against the Ottoman Empire.
+The commanders Jakov Nenadović, Matija Nenadović, Milan Obrenović, and Sima Marković, with the assistance of Russian Foreign Minister Czartoryski proposed the creation of a government in order to limit Karađorđe's powers.
 Karađorđe accepted the formation of the government on conditions that the government would help him with military and foreign policy.